expel-io/pyexclient/docs/examples/use_cases.rst

 Snippet: List all open remediation actions
 ------------------------------------------

 Sometimes it can be useful to review all open remediation actions.
-This is a snippet of examples/open_remediation_actions.py will list all remediation actions that are not currently completed or closed.
+This is a snippet of `Open Remediation Actions <https://github.com/expel-io/pyexclient/blob/master/examples/open_remediation_actions.py>`_ will list all remediation actions that are not currently completed or closed.
 You can optionally specifiy a date range to scope the search too.

 .. literalinclude:: ../../examples/open_remediation_actions.py